BrendonsDad/startup/notes.md

 * The header contains a paragraph with a span, and a navigation containing multiple divisions and sub-content
 * The ain contains ultiple section s that contain either an unordered list (ul) or a table. ain also contais an aside for cotent that does ot fit the content flow of the sections
 * The footer has a content division with a single span

+## Simon HTML
+* Dont worry about how visually pleasing your app is right now.
+Only worry about the structure.